Zh111602/Bank-Management-Database/README.md

 install python from https://www.python.org/downloads/

-pip install Flask
+Run pip install Flask on terminal

-pip install flask_mysqldb
+Run pip install flask_mysqldb on terminal

 Use any python IDE to run the code.